 Know Before You Go

-Technically, the grave is located in lot 44807, it can be a bit hard to find, as signage is sparse.
+Technically, the grave is located in lot 44807.
+But it can be a bit hard to find, as signage is sparse.
 Just look for a worn, grassy footpath directly across from the cemetery’s Prospect Park West entrance, then follow the signs marking the numbered lots and keep an eye out for the unique design of Miller-Dawson’s memorial, meant to resemble an open cookbook.